schollz/paracosms/README.md

 ![oneshot](https://user-images.githubusercontent.com/6550035/181917685-d45c22a0-ed07-4c64-b296-b5f9e0720d06.jpg)

 **K3 plays a sample** in oneshot mode. if you hold K3 it will toggle the euclidean sequencer (which can also be toggled by the parameters menu or in one of the K2 parameter screens).

-oneshots will also obey the "mute group" they are set at. when a oneshot is played, any other sound in the same mute group that is playing will be stopped.

 ### recording